Ayotomi-de/FocusCam/README.md

 ---

-## 📸 Features
+## Features

-- ✅ Real-time face & eye detection using MediaPipe FaceMesh
+- Real-time face & eye detection using MediaPipe FaceMesh.
-- ✅ Logs moments of distraction to a CSV file
+- Logs moments of distraction to a CSV file.
-- ✅ Simple and clean GUI using Tkinter
+- Simple and clean GUI using Tkinter.
-- ✅ Real-time video display using your webcam
+- Real-time video display using your webcam.
-- ✅ Beginner-friendly codebase to learn from
+- Beginner-friendly codebase to learn from.
-- ✅ Designed with students and focus-lovers in mind 😄
+- Designed with students and focus-lovers in mind.

 ---